kitnil/awesome/README.md

 - [lowlevelprogramming-university](https://github.com/gurugio/lowlevelprogramming-university) - How to be low-level programmer
 - [Awesome-Hacking-Resources](https://github.com/vitalysim/Awesome-Hacking-Resources) - A collection of hacking / penetration testing resources to make you better!
 - [jstips](https://github.com/loverajoel/jstips) - This is about useful JS tips!
+- [debugger](https://github.com/firefox-devtools/debugger) - The faster and smarter Debugger for Firefox DevTools 🔥🦊🛠
 - [wiki](https://github.com/nix-community/wiki) - Nixos wiki [maintainer=@samueldr]
 - [nix-cheatsheet](https://github.com/knedlsepp/nix-cheatsheet) - Cheatsheet for the nix toolset
 - [awesome-speakers](https://github.com/karlhorky/awesome-speakers) - Awesome speakers in the programming and design communities